anggimude/anggimude/README.md

 ## Hi there 👋

 My name is Hyuk, and I am a fourth year student at the University of Toronto studying Mathematical applications in economics and finance.
+I am interested in data science and maths.
+I am skilled in using R and currently learning Python.

 <!--